What is KOATJI?

 Our mission: to craft a 100% organic, nutritious, plant-based milk made from sustainable ingredients that is free from any additives.
 The milk had to taste delicious enough to enjoy on its own, but also set a new standard for mouthfeel, foamability, and versatility at the espresso machine and in the kitchen.
 We have met our mission: whether Koatji is paired with coffee, matcha, cereal, or even cocktails, it a harmonious, delicious fit.

 There is an industry secret in plant-milk.
 There’s a reason other brands employ gums, fillers, and other additives.
 It turns out that rethinking this paradigm, and embracing an additive-free approach is hard, but not impossible.
 That’s why it took us a while.
-This write-up dives into the finer details of KOATJI for those who would like to know more about this ground-breaking new product and the ingredients we use.
+The following dives into the finer details of KOATJI for those who would like to know more about this ground-breaking new product and the ingredients we use:

 LET'S TALK ABOUT INGREDIENTS!